stolostron/console/README.md

 ### Single node OpenShift

-Enabling this feature will allow the user to create a cluster that only contains a single master node.
+Enabling this feature will allow the user to create a cluster that only contains a single control plane node.
 This option is only available for providers AWS, Azure, GCP, OpenStack and VMware when the OpenShift release image is version 4.8 or higher.

 ## References